GlobalAICommunity/Workshop-VisualInterfaceAzureMLSWine/README.md

 ![Exclude dependent variable from selection](docsimages/excludeDependent.png)

 * Connect the Web service input directly to the Score Model module
-* Remove the evaluate module
+* If you want, you could also remove the evaluate module, but this is not required
 * Run the model

 ![Set the correct Web service input](docsimages/setWebServiceInput.png)